ACB-Bible/Bible-Code/BDB/BDB.md

 1. [BibleDB Book Lists](BibleBookLists.md) - List of all the books in the versions of the Bible that are part of the BibleDB project.
 <br>
-2. [BibleDB Project Environment Setup](#bibledb-project-environment-setup) - Tools to download and install for editing SQLite3 databases.
+2. [BibleDB Project Environment Setup](#Bibledb-project-environment-setup) - Tools to download and install for editing SQLite3 databases.
 <br>
-3. [BibleDB Versions List](BibleVersionList.md) - List of all the bible versions in the BibleDB Project.
+3. [BibleDB Versions List](BibleVersionList.md) - List of all the Bible versions in the BibleDB Project.
 <br>
-4. [BibleDB Data Cleaning Process](BibleDataCleaning.md) - List of all the bible versions in the BibleDB Project.
+4. [BibleDB Data Cleaning Process](BibleDataCleaning.md) - List of all the Bible versions in the BibleDB Project.
 <br>

 3. Bible Trivia:

     * a.
-[Bible Verses About Jesus](Bible-Trivia/BibleVersesAboutJesus.md) - A list of "New Testament" verses that mention Jesus is in the bible.
+[Bible Verses About Jesus](Bible-Trivia/BibleVersesAboutJesus.md) - A list of "New Testament" verses that mention Jesus is in the Bible.
     b.
 [Bible Verses Jesus Quoted](Bible-trivia/VersesJesusQuoted.md) - A list of "Old Testament" verses that Jesus quoted in his teachings.
     c.
 [Bible Verses with Everything Jesus Said](Bible-Trivia/JesusQuotes.md) - A list of every quote that's recorded in the "New Testament" of everything Jesus said in his teachings.
     d.
 [Interesting Facts About the Quran](Bible-Trivia/InterestingQuranFacts.md) - A bunch of interesting facts about the Quran.
     e.
-[My Favorite Bible Verses](Bible-Trivia/MyFavoriteVerses.md) - A growing list of my favorite bible verses.
+[My Favorite Bible Verses](Bible-Trivia/MyFavoriteVerses.md) - A growing list of my favorite Bible verses.

 [Back to Top](#top)